MooneyOnMoney.com

 Having the misfortune to get into an accident with an uninsured motorist may have serious financial consequences, depending upon the state in which you reside and whether it is a “no-fault” or “tort” state.

 In no-fault states, the law does not assign blame for an accident.
 As a result, each driver is reimbursed by his or her insurance company for any damages.
-In a “tort” state, insurance companies pay out claims based upon the percentage of fault assigned to each driver.²
+In a “tort” state, insurance companies pay out claims based on the percentage of fault assigned to each driver.²

 Any accident with an uninsured driver means no insurance reimbursement payment for his or her apportioned share of the damage.
 This can leave you holding the financial bag.